- Q: How do I enable my pharmacy for e-prescribing via the Surescripts network?

 - Provide the prescriber with your NCPDP/NABP number.
 This is the number that must be loaded into the prescriber's e-prescribing application in order for a prescription to be transmitted to your pharmacy.
 Some vendors allow prescribers to manually add a missing pharmacy with the corresponding NCPDP/NABP number.

 - Surescripts maintains a site for prescribers where they can search for and locate all e-prescribing pharmacies and their corresponding NCPDP/NABP numbers.
-Prescribers should visit www.surescripts.com/NCPDP to access this information to assist them to maintain their pharmacy directory.
+Prescribers should visit www.surescripts.com/NCPDP to access this information to assist them in maintaining their pharmacy directory.

 - Contact your pharmacy management system vendor to report this issue.
 They will open a support ticket on your behalf so the issue can be researched.